maksymbui/MovieTicketSystem/README.md

 > [!NOTE]
 > To refresh the movie catalog from TMDB, set `TMDB__APIKEY` (or edit `backend/src/MovieTickets.Api/appsettings.json`) and call `POST http://localhost:####/api/admin/import/tmdb`... and rerun: `dotnet run --project tools/SeedGenerator`.

-File structure is relatively self-explanatory.

-- `/backend`: Stores logic and seeded data.
-- `/desktop`: Electron, nuff said.
-- `/frontend`: Honestly, I have no idea, shit is straight up vibe-coded, I don't do UI, I know enough to theme my dotfiles but making a website? couldn't care less.
-Make sure to check Blame though.
-- `/storage`: Theoretically, this directory isn't needed, but I'm not bothered enough to refactor it.
-Tldr, its just filler data.
-We would curl first, then use SeedGenerator, as the CopyToOutputDirectory is set as PreserveNewest, out data won't overrite itself.

-> [!WARNING]
-> After navigating towards the seat selection screen, the 'Quick Book' option is there for demo/testing, it auto-fills your current selection with adults and calls the same booking endpoint.
-It is not indicative of actual performance (nor is the rest of data)

 ## For Windows: